-Sculptures Beside the Murray River in Albury Showcase Local Aboriginal Culture
+Unique Sculptures Beside the Murray River in Albury Celebrate Local Aboriginal Art and Culture

-The Yindyamarra Sculpture Walk in Albury is a 5.3-kilometre (return) section of the much longer Wagirra Trail (15 kilometres return, linking Wonga Wetlands with the South Albury Trail).
+The Yindyamarra Sculpture Walk in Albury is a 5.6-kilometre (loop) section of the much longer Wagirra Trail (15 kilometres return, linking Wonga Wetlands with the South Albury Trail).
 Following the Murray River, the Yindyamarra Sculpture Walk stretches from the Kremur Street boat ramp (off Padman Drive in West Albury) to Horseshoe Lagoon (accessed via the Riverina Highway).
 You can do the walk in the reverse direction.

 Bicycle riders, walkers, and joggers share the predominantly flat, 2-metre-wide sealed path.
 Dogs on leads are permitted.